We-Gold/gpxjs/README.md

 # Usage

-**This library currently does not include support for non-browser execution.** If you are interested in creating a pull request, that would be helpful.
+**This library currently does not include support for non-browser execution.**

-Right now, to use this in Node.js without a browser, you will need to use `jsdom`'s `DOMParser`, making it a global object.
+Right now, to use this in Node.js without a browser, you will need to use `jsdom`'s `DOMParser`.

-To use it in something like React Native, use `jsdom-jscore-rn` instead.
+To use it in something like React Native, use [`advanced-html-parser`](https://github.com/AlenToma/advanced-html-parser/tree/main) instead.

-See instructions below on how to use a custom DOM parser.
+See instructions below on [how to use a custom DOM parser](#using-a-custom-dom-parser).

 ### Install using NPM